 First of all, no one can steal respect from you.
 We often give it up by losing emotional control when these things happen.
 What this might be doing is dishonoring a commitment that you’ve made to each other and breaking down the foundations that you’ve agreed to build together.
 It’s not just about you.
 It’s about both of you.
 Your partner is hurting themselves by breaking a commitment.

 Ultimately don’t be afraid to make a clean break if need be.
-In doing so, make sure to be honest with yourself and with your partner or companion if you decide to go separate ways.
-Closure comes when you know that you did the work that you needed to do in a relationship that is coming to an end.
+In doing so, make sure, to be honest with yourself and with your partner or companion if you decide to go separate ways.
+The closure comes when you know that you did the work that you needed to do in a relationship that is coming to an end.
 Where the road ends, a new path begins.

 Business4 weeks ago

 Robert James Walls Jr. Gears Up for More Success for Coast to Coast Ballers Enterprises

 Interviews3 weeks ago

 Movers and Shakers interview with Sean Ryan, a renowned business consultant, speaker, trainer, and author